-This paper departs from a three-fold conceptualization of IGos as intergovernmental, transgovernmental and supranational (Simmons and Martin 2003).
-According to this conceptualization, IEs may differ as far as their degree of institutional autonomy and unity are concerned, and depending on the type of IGOs they operate within.
+This study departs from a three-fold conceptualization of IEs as intergovernmental, transgovernmental and supranational institutions (Simmons and Martin, 2003).
+According to this conceptualization, IEs differ with respect to their degree of institutional autonomy and unity, and depending on the type of IGOs they operate within.
 Traditional intergovernmental organizations score low on both items by being non-unitary organizations constructed by nation-states and without the authorization to issue binding decisions that go against one or several member-states.
-Intergovernmental organizations uphold the territorial logic of the Westphalian order at the international level by a territorial principle of organization.
-Supranational organizations, by contrast, score high on both items by being unitary organizations with autonomous spheres of sovereignty.
-These organizations challenge the territorial logic of nation-state sovereignty by having acquired spheres of institutional autonomy (Cortell and Peterson 2003; Egeberg 2003b).
-Finally, transgovernmental organizations challenge the principle of institutional unity by being functionally de-coupled, porous and open organizations, composed of government actors from different fractions and levels of government - i.e. domestic sector ministries and agencies.
-Transgovernmental organizations have shared institutional jurisdictions with other constituencies, and are internally marked by functional patterns of co-operation and conflict (Rosenau 1997).
+In addition, intergovernmental organizations uphold the territorial logic of the Westphalian order at the international level by a territorial principle of organization.
+IEs governed by a supranational dynamic, by contrast, score high on both items by being unitary organizations with autonomous spheres of sovereignty.
+Supranational IEs challenge the territorial logic of nation-state sovereignty by having acquired spheres of institutional autonomy (Cortell and Peterson, 2003; Egeberg, 2003b).
+Finally, IEs governed by a transgovernmental dynamic challenge the principle of institutional unity by being functionally de-coupled, porous and open institutions staffed by government actors from different factions and levels of government - i.e. domestic sector ministries and agencies.

+Transgovernmental IEs have shared institutional jurisdictions with other constituencies, and are internally marked by functional and intra-institutional patterns of co-operation and conflict (Rosenau, 1997).